Molecular Pharmacology Laboratory

 Mette M. Rosenkilde Group focuses on structure-function studies of 7TM G protein coupled receptors within in particular the immune system (cytokine and lipid receptors) and the endocrine system.

-In addition to the three PIs, Associate professor Hans Rudolf von Lüttichau is also affiliated with the Molecular Pharmacology Laboratory.
+In addition to the two PIs, Associate professor Hans Rudolf von Lüttichau is also affiliated with the Molecular Pharmacology Laboratory.

 Part of the research theme